 - The subscriber will be able to access and read it on any device

 - Enterprises will be vigilant of their subscriber list as they will have their own database which is not possible with an apple store as there is no way of finding out who your subscribers are.

 Amazon is the best epitome of this personal subscription model.
 Amazon’s iPad Kindle Store is a web application that looks like a native app.
 Users can look up eBooks on their iPad, though users have to buy it through the Amazon store app and then use it on their Kindle app.
 This way Amazon avoids paying exorbitant commission to the app stores.

 There is a huge scope of earnings in pursuing multiple stores for your apps, but there is a price to pay.
-Every market that you use to sell your products will take a cut on your sales, which simply is a cost of doing business in the landscape of mobile app development.
+Every market that you use to sell your products will take a cut on your sales, which simply is a cost of doing business in the landscape of ios and android app development.
 Any additional revenue streams through a third-party platform will mandate you to pay a cut on your earnings, which by all means is legitimate.
 Hence, with a little care and expertise from experienced app developers, you can strategize your in-app purchase models to lower your commission costs and access new revenue streams and user base.